AlexanderColemanIven/EasyGrant/README.md

 ### Running the app
-The `PATH` variables are all now setup for the Docker App, if you want to run this code locally you must change the paths found in `test-connect.js`, `sqlnet.ora`, and set your `TNS_ADMIN` env variable if using custom paths.
+The `PATH` variables are all now setup for the Docker App, if you want to run this code locally you must change the path found in `sqlnet.ora`, and set your `TNS_ADMIN` env variable if using custom paths.
  ## How to run the code with Docker:
 1) Copy the `dev` script in `package.json` to the `start` script